 The country has never experienced anything quite like the current opioid crisis.
 It is already the deadliest drug epidemic in American history, killing tens of thousands of people every year.

 Opioids are a class of drug that produces a variety of effects in the brain.
 They are believed to block pain signals from the brain to the body.

-The opioid problem in America is huge and complex.
-There were many factors that contributed to it becoming the deadliest drug epidemic in American history.
-Some events surely shaped the crisis and help to explain how the situation spiraled out of control.
+The opioid problem in the U.S. is huge and complex.
+Many factors have contributed to it becoming the deadliest drug epidemic in American history.
+Some events surely shaped the crisis and helped to explain how the situation spiraled out of control.

-According to a 2019 AP-NORC poll, approximately 46 percent of participants blame doctors and dentists for the current opioid crisis.
+According to a 2019 AP-NORC poll, about 46 percent of participants blame doctors and dentists for the current opioid crisis.

 Within a year, the American Pain Society had issued guidelines for pain management and related bills passed in Congress.
 By 2000 (well after OxyContin’s release), mandatory pain scales were used in certain areas of health care, sometimes requiring an “acceptable” pain score for release.
 The standards suggested using a numerical scale based on patients’ self-reported pain.

 Many doctors claim this movement put them in conflict.
 Some feared their patients would become too dependent on opioids, but they were at risk of violating pain guidelines or patients’ rights if they were to try to limit access to painkillers.